Utah community action agencies assistance programs.

 Programs offered by community action agencies can assist Utah residents with meeting a variety of needs.
 While the primary goal is on helping people find a job and obtain self-sufficiency, other support available can include short term grants for paying emergency expenses such as rent or heating bills.
-Clients of an agency will be assigned to a case manager who will help them meet their goals and explore all options.
+Clients of an agency listed below will be assigned to a case manager who will help them meet their goals and explore all options.

 The demand for services is very high, and unfortunately only a small number of Utah families will be able to receive assistance.
 Conditions will need to be met by applicants as well.
 Some examples of the services available from centers around the state are as follows.